estebanmunchjones2019/academind-next.js-article/Next article.md

 So, let's add new data type or `post type` by installing a **plugin**, which is a piece of code that we plugin to our WordPress app with just a few clicks.

+👉 **Update**: there's a **new free plugin** that simplifies all the steps below to add custom data types and fields, and it's called `Atlas Content Modeler` https://wordpress.org/plugins/atlas-content-modeler/
+So you might want to use `Atlas Content Modeler` instead of `Custom Post Type UI` + `Advanced Custom Fields` + `ACF to REST API`.
+Quite a good deal, isn't it? 😉

 #### Installing a plugin

 These are the steps for installing the `Custom Post Type UI` plugin by `WebDevStudios`:

 ![](images/plugin-1.png)

 ![](images/plugin-2.png)

 ![](images/plugin-3.png)

 #### Adding `events` post type